 Nowadays, conducting scientific research seems to be much easier than ever before.
 Indeed, every student feels more powerful and organized with the help of the Internet.
+Since he can always write in the search box "write my paper for me".
 Yet, along with a huge amount of answers to all possible questions, the Internet entails many extra problems.

 How to search for appropriate resources?
 Which website to believe?
 How to check the veracity of information?
 In this article, we’ve tried to address the issue of information overload.
 Here, we discuss how to remain calm even when drowning in the endless ocean of information.
 You will find out where to look for reliable sources and how to use them to your advantage.